 The lesson series finishes when the child is as able to read and write without help, at the appropriate level for their age.
-Most children who complete Reading Recovery have gone from text Level 0/1 to Level 17.
+Most children who complete Reading Recovery have gone from text Level 0/1 to Level 15.
 These children have learned four-to-five times faster than their classmates to catch up and after the intervention their progress should continue in line with their peers.
-Children who reach this level at the end of their programme are expected to achieve a National Curriculum Level 2 at the end of Key Stage 1.

 Around one in five children do not make this level of progress and are referred back to the school for long-term support or referral to outside agencies.
 However they have usually made considerable improvements in their reading and writing.